 Request: To construct a 47-megawatt photovoltaic (PV) energy generation facility and accessory uses and structures that exceed the maximum land area allowed on lands rated Class B by the Land Study Bureau.

 This hearing is to be held under the provisions of Chapters 46, 92, and 205, Hawaii Revised Statutes, as amended, Articles VI and XIII, Revised Charter of the City and County of Honolulu, 1973, as amended, Sections 2-40, 2-43 and 2-44 of the Rules of the Planning Commission, City and County of Honolulu, and Chapter 15-15 of the Hawaii Administrative Rules.

-The particular sections of statutes and rules involved include Section 205-4.5(a)(20) of the Hawaii Revised Statutes (HRS), as amended, relating to SEFs on Class “A” lands, Section 205-6, HRS, relating to Special Use Permits, and Subchapter 4 of Chapter 2 and Section 2-45 of the Rules of the Planning Commission.
-The applicants are requesting a Special Use Permit to allow an SEF on lands with soil classified by the land study bureau’s detailed land classification as overall (master) productivity rating class A, provided the SEF is:
+The particular sections of statutes and rules involved include Sections 205-2(d)(6)(B) and 205-4.5(a)(21)(A), (B), and (C), of the Hawaii Revised Statutes, as amended, and Subchapter 4 of Chapter 2 and Section 2-45 of the Rules of the Planning Commission.
+The issue involved relates to whether to grant a Special Use Permit pursuant to Section 205-6, Hawaii Revised Statutes, for solar energy facilities that exceed the maximum land area on land with soil classified by the Land Study Bureau as overall master productivity rating Class B.

 Any party may retain counsel if the party so desires, and an individual may appear on his own behalf, or a member of a partnership may represent the partnership, or an officer or authorized employee of a corporation or trust or association may represent the corporation, trust, or association.